abcnews/mount-utils/README.md

 }
 ```

+Any mount points that have been marked as used by another instance of this library will always be excluded from the results.

-Note that the examples below assume that they're run in isolation.
-In reality, unless the `markAsUsed` option is false and/or the `includeOwnUsed` options is true, the same mounts would never be returned on a subsequent call.
+The examples below assume that they're run in isolation.
+In reality, unless the `markAsUsed` option is `false` and/or the `includeOwnUsed` option is `true`, the same mounts would not be returned on a subsequent call.

 ```html
 <body>